ABOUT THE FOUNDER

-As an artist I worked for over two decades in NYC, with some trips abroad.
+As an artist, I worked for over two decades in NYC.
 I always had a day job, but by night - beginning when I was 16 years old - I was working with many experimental theater, dance, film and performance artists in the 1980's-90's East Village heyday.
 I was really busy and activism was a big part of that world too... affordable housing, the early days of the AIDS crisis... and my parents had brought me up attending No Nukes demos and ERA rallies.
 But all on my own, I became interested in animal rights and identified deeply with the plight of animals.
 I did what I could at that time - rescued "city" animals like stray cats and pigeons, volunteered at a cat and dog shelter, and even waitressed as a teen at one of the only vegan restaurants in NYC at the time.
 But there was no internet then; no meetup groups, youtube or Facebook... and it wasn't as easy to get a wide range of information.
-I felt disconnected from a larger animal rights community and disconnected in my own social justice ethics, connections and understanding.
-Again, it was pre-facebook, Meetups, and the like.
+I felt disconnected from a larger animal rights community and also disconnected in my own social justice ethics, connections and understanding.

 One day I decided to heed the calling I felt deep in my soul and left the city, my comfort zone and pretty much everything I had built up over two and a half decades at that point, to devote myself to animal rescue, care, and advocacy.
 I took a bus upstate that dropped me off on a dirt road (I didn't even know how to drive at the time) and started working at a small farm animal rescue.